chaverin/Test/README.md

 Test
 ====

-This is only a drill.
+This is just a tribute (you gotta believe me) to the greatest project in the world.